 - 2 tablespoons honey

-- 1 tablespoon apple cider vinegar
+- 2 tablespoons apple cider vinegar

-- 1 teaspoon chili powder
+- 1 teaspoon garlic powder

 This site contains affiliate links.
 If you make a purchase through these links, I may receive a small commission, at no extra cost to you.
 Thank you for supporting Kristine's Kitchen!